Part 2 on children specializing in sportsApr 12, 2021

 - Gymnasts work a lot on flexibility and precise rotations, as would a diver.

 - Mountain bikers need to have a solid core and balance, which would easily translate into most any sport.

-Learning new skills also gives a mental confidence to your children that they can achieve anything.
-It feels good when you figure out how to create solid contact on a baseball/softball swing or make a freethrow or roll a kayak.
+Learning new skills also gives mental confidence to your children that they can achieve anything.
+It feels good when you figure out how to create solid contact on a baseball/softball swing or make a free throw or roll a kayak.
 Confidence will translate into their main sport.

-Sometimes other sports can help develop a whole new skillset that coaches in your child's primary sport weren't even working.
-I shared an article on NFL QB Patrick Mahomes last week on social media that went in depth on his journey as a multi-sport athlete.
+Sometimes other sports can help develop a whole new skillset that coaches in your child's primary sport weren't even working on.
+I shared an article on NFL QB Patrick Mahomes last week on social media that went in-depth on his journey as a multi-sport athlete.
 Check out the link to read it.
 It is a great article and covers so many ways where sports like baseball and basketball made him a unique and special professional quarterback.

 Stay connected with news and updates!

 Join our mailing list to receive the latest news and updates from our team.